geo-ant/varpro/README.md

 ### What is VarPro?

-Variable Projection (VarPro) is an algorithm that takes advantage of the fact that the fitting problem can be separated into linear and truly nonlinear parameters.
+Variable Projection (VarPro) is an algorithm that takes advantage of the fact that the given fitting problem can be separated into linear and truly nonlinear parameters.
-The linear parameters are eliminated and the fitting problem is cast into a problem that only depends on the nonlinear parameters.
+The linear parameters are eliminated using some clever linear algebra and the fitting problem is cast into a problem that only depends on the nonlinear parameters.
 This reduced problem is then solved by using a common nonlinear fitting algorithm, such as Levenberg-Marquardt (LM).

 ### When Should You Give it a Try?

-VarPro can dramatically increase the robustness and speed of the fitting process compared to using the nonlinear exclusively.
+VarPro can dramatically increase the robustness and speed of the fitting process compared to using a "normal" nonlinear least squares fitting algorithm.
 When

 * the model function you want to fit is a linear combination of nonlinear functions
-* *and* you know the analytical derivatives of all those functions
+* _and_ you know the analytical derivatives of all those functions

-*then* you should give it a whirl.
+_then_ you should give it a whirl.

 ## Example Usage